An independent school education is a significant investment, and we’re committed to making tuition and fees affordable for all qualified applicants.

 Merit scholarships recognize students with strong academic records, impressive standardized test results, broad extracurricular participation, and exemplary personal character.
 All incoming domestic applicants are automatically considered for merit scholarships.
 If identified as a potential candidate, applicants may be provided with an opportunity to further demonstrate their interest in Mercersburg.

-Established by Gerry Lenfest ’49, the Legacy Scholarship is awarded to an exceptional child or grandchild of a Mercersburg Academy alum entering the ninth or 10th grade.
+Established by Gerry Lenfest ’49 and awarded to an exceptional child or grandchild of a Mercersburg Academy alum entering the ninth or 10th grade.
 The Legacy Scholar will be provided full tuition, room, and board each academic year through graduation.

-The Lenfest Preparatory Scholarship is awarded to an outstanding day student applicant entering the ninth or 10th grade.
+Established by the Lenfest Foundation and awarded to an outstanding day student applicant entering the ninth or 10th grade.
 The Preparatory Scholar will receive full tuition each academic year through graduation.

-1893 Scholarships are awarded to a limited number of exceptional student applicants for outstanding citizenship and overall contributions to their current school communities.
+Awarded to exceptional student applicants for outstanding citizenship and overall contributions to their current school communities.
 1893 Scholars are chosen from the general pool of applicants and will receive up to $15,000 each academic year through graduation.

 Like merit scholarships, named scholarships recognize students with strong academic records, impressive standardized test results, broad extracurricular participation, and exemplary personal character.
 These scholarships take into account a family’s financial situation and provide full tuition, room, and board.

 Established by Gabriel Hammond ’97 and awarded to outstanding ninth-grade applicants.